Princess Diana tragically passed away on August 31, in 1997 at the age of 36. During her short life, she changed the British Royal family forever.

-Last weekend Kate Middleton shared her first public engagement with Queen Elizabeth I to praise from across the world.
-What a long way the royals have come in only 20 years.
+What a long way the Royals have come in only 25 years.
 How much of that can we attribute to Diana's legacy?
 Did she modernize the monarchy more than we'll ever know?

 How the Queen learned from Diana